 On the flip side, quantum technologies have the potential to threaten the existing modus operandi of banks in regard to security issues.
 Aware of this, banks globally are planning for a scenario with quantum-safe protocols etc.

-With this brave new world comes a brave new attitude, one which some of the world’s leading banks are actively participating in, not wanting to be caught embarrassingly with their pants around their ankles.
+With this brave new world comes a brave new attitude, one which some of the world’s leading banks are actively participating in, not wanting to be caught out.

-As usual, the list is exhaustive and does not cover the whole array of activities going on in the summer of 2021.
-And anyway, if the banking sector is as dynamic as the QC landscape seems to be, we’re certain another dozen banks will have a quantum program in place by the time this post goes live!
+As usual, the list is exhaustive and does not cover the whole array of activities going on in the summer of 2022.
+And anyway, if the banking sector is as dynamic as the Quantum Computing landscape seems to be, we’re certain another dozen banks will have a quantum program in place by the time this post goes live!

 1. JPMorgan Chase